AndersRose/Instagram-Downloader-Selenium/README.md

 # Insta_Downloader
-## A api-less instagram photos downloader that mimicks human interactions to avoid ban.
+## An instagram photo downloader that mimics human interactions to avoid ban.

+---
-This project as the aim to scrape all the photos from a instagram profile, trying to emulate the normal human-browser interactions.
+This project aims to scrape all photos of an instagram profile, trying to emulate the normal interactions of a human using a regular browser.
-Please mind that the private scraping can potentialy block your account, so use it at your own risk.
-I recommend you to get a dummy account.
+Please keep in mind that private scraping can potentially block your account, so use at your own risk.
+I recommend you get a fictitious account.

-## Public profiles:
+### Public profiles:
-- You can minimaze the window, it will keep running on the background.
+- You can minimize the window, the program will keep running on the background.
 - Your credentials aren't necessary.

-## Private profiles:
+### Private profiles:
-- While the login process is doing, keep the windown open.
+- While the login process is doing, keep the window open.
 After that point you can close it.
 - Your credentials are necessary.

+## Usage

+Just open the main script.
+There you will find options for both public and private profiles.

 ## Requirements
+- **Selenium** : A python controlled browser, wich enables to render webpages the same way a normal browser does.
+With this we spoof our bot as a normal user, using a regular browser.
+It also is useful for dynamic pages, where you need to wait a few seconds until the page loads for example.
+- **Requests** : Used as a html fetching tool in this project, is necessary to extract the images after we adquire their url.
+This can be done using requests because by that time we aren't anymore on the instagram domain
+- **Time**: This package is used to stop the program for a few seconds, in order to wait the webpages to load completely and javascript execute in its entirety.
+- **Random**: With this package we are able to randomize a waiting time between key presses, wich mimicks the way a normal user writes.
+- **Bs4** : A useful tool for html parsing.
+It identifies the images on a profile and returns the url.